 Since the Murrieta uprising against local placement of Central American refugeees, the issue has blurred the lines between local and national politics.

 Most activists have centered their attention on federal aspects of the dispute.
 Yet, a large percentage of the grassroots battles are at the local level.

 As in other jurisdictions, from the outset of the Escondido refugee housing proposal, a 96-bed shelter for the unaccompanied immigrant children from Guatemala, El Salvador, and Honduras arrested by the U.S. Border Patrol, has seemed unlikely for Escondido local government officials to support.

 In spite of Escondido’s large Hispanic population, comprising 49 percent of the city’s 150,000 residents, the City Council has not accepted the Latino community as a full partner.

-As a permanent residency and naturalization attorney, I’ve battled through many anti immigrant family unity measures.
+As a immigration family lawyer attorney, I’ve battled through many anti-immigrant measures.

 Still, I hope the City Council votes affirmatively.
 Such an outcome would signal the political tide has turned for immigrant families not only in Escondido, but also in Northern San Diego County . . . and beyond.